-While monitoring the air for volatile organic compounds (VOCs), CSS staff and assigned crew discovered three turtles trapped in oil sludge.
-Protocol dictates the crews report deceased or distressed wildlife to the Louisiana Department of Wildlife and Fisheries so that trained staff are able to collect the animals.
+While monitoring the air for volatile organic compounds (VOCs), the CSS staff member and assigned crew discovered three turtles trapped in oil sludge.
+Protocol dictates that the crews report deceased or distressed wildlife to the Louisiana Department of Wildlife and Fisheries so that trained staff are able to collect the animals.
 However, wildlife rehabilitators were unavailable to rescue the turtles at that time.
 Instead, the dispatcher instructed staff on how to safely collect, contain, and clean the turtles.
-CSS staff removed the turtles from the oil one by one, placed them in the back of an ATV, and transported them to the decontamination station.
+The CSS staff member removed the turtles from the oil one by one, placed them in the back of an ATV, and transported them to the decontamination station.
 From there, the team rinsed the turtles with a hose, placed them inside a kiddie pool with two inches of water, and added sorbent pads to soak up the oil sheen.
 The team temporarily housed the turtles until Louisiana Department of Wildlife and Fisheries could have someone pick them up the next day.
 A Louisiana Department of Wildlife and Fisheries employee retrieved the turtles the following afternoon.
 They brought them to a rehabilitation facility that specializes in helping oiled wildlife.
 All three turtles are expected to make a full recovery and will be released back into the wild!

 Person lifts turtle from oil into a 5-gallon bucket